FranUrsus/TimeSeriesImaging/README.md

 The output of the network will be a one hot encoding vector that will have a value of 1 in the neuron that activates the predicted consumption cluster for the next day.
 The rest of the unselected clusters will remain at 0.

-In this output example, the week consumption image with feed the deep learning model,
+In this output example, the week consumption image with feed the deep learning model activates the first output neurons (cluster 0 next day consumption will be predicted)

 [1,0,0,0,0,0,0,0,0,...0]